geo-python/site/source/index.rst

 Schedule
 --------

+Lessons and practical exercise sessions are held at the University of Helsinki during the autumn semester.
+Please find teaching dates and rooms :doc:`under course-info <course-info/course-info>`).
-The materials are divided into weekly themes that are published at these pages every Wednesday morning before each lesson.
-Lessons are held with following schedule (see :doc:`here for further details about schedule and lecture rooms <course-info/course-info>`).
+The course runs for seven weeks, and **we publish updated course materials at these pages every Wednesday morning before the lesson.**
-The **learning goals** for each lesson are separately documented :doc:`in here <course-info/learning-goals>`.
+Themes for each week are listed below.
+Read more about the weekly :doc:`learning goals in here <course-info/learning-goals>`.

 +----------+----------------------+
 | Week     | Theme                |